TREE LIFE

 – JP Felu

-OUTING TO MACDONALD TIMBERS 16th March 2014
+OUTING TO MCDONALD TIMBERS 16th March 2014

 My sister Zilla and I arrived at the farm just after 09:00 and were met by Kim McDonald who invited us to wander around his amazing garden.
 By 09:45 we began to wonder if anyone else was coming, but just before 10:00 Bilal arrived with Tom Muller and by 10:30 or so we had a total of 11, some of whom had got a bit lost.
 A new member, Buks Conradie, came all the way from Mvurwi.

 We explored areas of miombo woodland on both sides of the dam.
 Brachystegia spiciformis & Julbernardia globiflora predominated but Tom insisted that nobody could go home until we had at least 25 species.
 He also informed the ladies that they would be the ones to climb the trees for leaf specimens!
 In the end we had a list of 33 plus some unknowns which hopefully by now Tom will have identified.
-The foliage of one was way out of reach and the tree unclimbable but we managed to obtain a small specimen by hurling the buckle end of a long nylon towrope into the canopy and jerking it down; the leaves were simple and fairly small (4 to 5 cm), fresh green in colour and softly velvety; amongst them were small dried-up inflorescences which could once have been umbels maybe.
+The foliage of one was way out of reach and the tree unclimbable but we managed to obtain a small specimen by hurling the buckle end of a long nylon towrope into the canopy and jerking it down; the leaves were simple and fairly small (4 to 5 cm), fresh green in colour and softly velvety; amongst them were small dried-up inflorescences which could once have been umbels, maybe.

 The trees identified were typical of sandveld and many were very small.
 Mark would have been in his element with all the non-arboreal plants including more than one Vernonia (the cornflower-blue ones, particularly attractive) and a few of those tiny sensitive plants whose name escapes me but which omission I’m sure Mark will rectify.
 Tom was quite excited about this and took away a complete plant.